 It is the policy of Temple Emanu-El ECEC that children who have a temperature of 100.0 or higher be sent home and cannot return the next day.
 A student must be 24 hours fever free (without fever reducing medication) before returning to school.
 In addition, if your child continues to have symptoms (severe coughing, sore throat, infectious runny nose, body aches, chills and/or fatigue) after the 24 hour fever free waiting period, they must remain home until all symptoms are gone.
-During flu season many students testing positive for Type A flu are being advised to stay home for 7 days.
 It is extremely important that you follow your health care provider's instructions regarding returning to school, even if your child is feeling 100% well.
 Please do not send your sick child to school.
 The children's health is of the utmost importance to us.

-Children will be sent home if they have 1 episode of vomiting or 3 episodes of diarrhea and they may not return the next day to school.
+Children will be sent home if they have 1 episode of vomiting or 2 episodes of diarrhea and they may not return the next day to school.
 A student must be 24 hours vomiting and/or diarrhea free (without symptom reducing medication) before returning to school.

 If a child is diagnosed with a contagious illness such as pink eye (conjunctivitis), chicken pox, strep throat, Fifth's Disease, or any undiagnosed rash, etc. admittance back into school will not be allowed until a pediatrician has confirmed in writing that the child is no longer contagious.
-A letter will be sent home informing the parents of the existence of the contagious illness in their child's class.
+An email will be sent informing the parents of the existence of the contagious illness in their child's class.